abdulirahman-analytics/Community-health-outreach-project/README.md

 # Community Health Outreach Project (CHOP)

-A simulated end-to-end Monitoring, Evaluation (M&E), and Impact Evaluation project based on a realistic primary healthcare intervention in rural Tanzania.
+A simulated end-to-end Monitoring & Evaluation System based on a realistic primary healthcare intervention in rural Tanzania.

 ## About the Project